Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 **AspectNet:** AspectNet simply use a linear layer as the decoder.

-**RethinkNet:** Inspired by [TODO], we first sort the label according to their sample size in descending order, and then we duplicate the **Rep** n (n=10 in the experiments, where n is the total aspect number) times and form a sequence.
+**RethinkNet:** Inspired by [16], we first sort the label according to their sample size in descending order, and then we duplicate the **Rep** n (n=10 in the experiments, where n is the total aspect number) times and form a sequence.
 Finally, a single directional GRU layer is applied to this sequence (Figure 5).

 <img src="images/RethinkNet.png" width="500" height="350" align=center>

-**SequenceNet:** Inspired by [TODO], we treat this multi-label classification as a sequence labeling task, for there are some connections between different labels.
+**SequenceNet:** Inspired by [17], we treat this multi-label classification as a sequence labeling task, for there are some connections between different labels.
 To be specific, for each predicted label, we create a label embedding for it, and this label embedding will be used for the next label prediction.
 Furthermore, to select relevant information between previous label embedding and current label embedding, we introduce a gate layer (Figure 6).

 ![avatar](images/SequenceNet.png)